 Beyond selecting your primary FOV, there are also a number of secondary field of view and camera settings to adjust, including ADS FOV, camera movement, and weapon FOV.

 Warzone 2 controller players should play with a FOV setting in the range of 95 to 115.
 Of course, the best Warzone 2 FOV setting will differ for each player based on preference and skill level.

-While many popular Call of Duty streamers play at 120 FOV on controller, we don’t suggest this setting for the majority of Warzone 2 players who are casually playing.
+While many popular Call of Duty streamers play at 120 FOV on a controller, we don’t suggest this setting for most Warzone 2 players who are casually playing.

 Warzone 2 FOV settings for mouse and keyboard players

-Warzone 2 mouse and keyboard players should play with a FOV setting in the range of 105 to 120.
-Again, FOV settings preferences will vary and it’s best for newer players to start on the lower end of the range and adjust upward with better aiming mechanics.
+Warzone 2 mouse and keyboard players should play with a FOV setting from 105 to 120.
+Again, FOV settings preferences will vary, and it’s best for newer players to start on the lower end of the range and adjust upward with better aiming mechanics.

-Our best FOV settings for Warzone 2 mouse and keyboard players differ from the suggested FOV settings for controller players due to the differing aiming abilities each peripheral offers.
+The best Warzone 2 mouse and keyboard settings regarding FOV differ from the suggested FOV settings for controller players due to each peripheral’s differing aiming abilities.